Brandon has always had spider plants around— different varieties, in fact. He's now got some in his bedroom and they are beautiful!

 I could think of a few issues that you may come across that are related to watering.

-Spider plants grow best (aesthetically) when they are pot bound.
-Once they do not really have the space to expand, they tend to produce a lot of plantlets.
-Do not put them into tiny pots expecting them to grow a lot of plantlets.
-Unfortunately, it does not work that way.
+Spider plants grow best (aesthetically) when they are pot-bound.
+In other words, they like to have their roots a little crowded in the pot.
+When they no longer have the space to expand, they tend to produce a lot of plantlets.
+(Note: Do not put them into tiny pots expecting them to grow a lot of plantlets.
+Unfortunately, it does not work that way.)

-You may come across a situation where water does not soak through the soil anymore and tends to puddle on the top for quite a while, before finally seeping through or not seeping through at all.
-This is caused when the roots fill up the pot.
-It is a good time to think about repotting or trimming the roots and thinning the foliage before replanting in the same pot.
+You may come across a situation where water does not soak through the soil anymore and tends to puddle on the top for quite a while before finally seeping through. . . or not seeping through at all.
+This is caused when the roots fill up the pot so much that the water can no longer be absorbed.
+If this happens, it is a good time to think about repotting or trimming the roots and thinning the foliage before replanting in the same pot.

+Underwatering.
 I've already mentioned the instance of browning tips on my spider plant when I returned from my Christmas vacation.
-This is something that can happen when you underwater your plant.
-There is no cure to this, but when watered right, the new leaves will not be affected.
+Brown tips is something that can happen when you underwater your plant.
+There is no cure for this, but when watered right, the new leaves were not affected.

+Fluorides.
 The other instance where you end up with brown tips is when your water contains fluorides.
 The workaround is to use rainwater or distilled water.
-I would not worry too much about this if distilled water is expensive (buying or making your own) or if you do not have access to rainwater.
-I have personally had this problem in the past and the plant continued to grow well—the tips were slightly browned, but it was not life-threatening.
+I would not worry too much about this if distilled water is expensive or if you do not have access to rainwater.
+I have personally had this problem in the past.
+Although I didn't switch to distilled water, the plant continued to grow well—the tips were slightly browned, but it was not life-threatening.

-This is not directly related to watering, but it also results in brown spots and brown patches on the leaves.
+This is not directly related to watering, but bacterial leaf blight also results in brown spots and brown patches on the leaves.
 This browning, however, is not only on the tips.
 If you notice this, cut off the affected leaves.

-It is always a good idea to water directly onto the soil and not to wet the leaves, as this helps spread bacterial leaf blight if your plant is already susceptible to it.
+It is always a good idea to water directly onto the soil and not to wet the leaves, as soggy leaves help spread bacterial leaf blight if your plant is already susceptible to it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.